espresso/espresso/docs/Workflow.md

 ## Accepted Content Type

-Usually the browser inform the app about accepted content type via HTTP_ACCEPT header.
+Usually the browser informs the app about accepted content type via `HTTP_ACCEPT` header.

 `accept?` is a helper allowing to disclose what content type are actually accepted/expected by the browser.

-It accepts a string or a regular expression as first argument and will compare it to HTTP_ACCEPT header.
+It accepts a string or a regular expression as first argument and will compare it to `HTTP_ACCEPT` header.

 If you make a request via XHR, aka Ajax, and request JSON content type, `accept?` will return a string containing "application/json".